Biosecurity Act 2015: Biosecurity emergencies

 Chapter 8, Part 2 of the Act deals with "emergencies involving threats or harm to human health on a nationally significant scale".
 This chapter deals with special powers which exist as well as the powers available under Chapter 2.
 "The Governor‑General may make a human biosecurity emergency declaration if the Health Minister is satisfied that the special powers in this Part are needed to deal with a human biosecurity emergency.
 The Health Minister may exercise special powers under this Part to deal with a human biosecurity emergency, subject to limits and protections.
 These powers may be exercised anywhere in Australian territory".

-Similar emergency powers are given to the Governor-General and Agriculture Minister for other types of biosecurity emergencies, in Chapter 8, Par 1.
+Similar emergency powers are given to the Governor-General and Agriculture Minister for other types of biosecurity emergencies, in Chapter 8, Part 1.
 In addition, the Agriculture Minister may "declare Commonwealth bodies, or parts of Commonwealth bodies, to be national response agencies for the purposes of dealing with biosecurity emergencies", and some of the Minister's powers may be delegated to staff in the national response agencies.